AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/cue-lists/theatre-programming.md

 Dimmers/Fixtures have a User Number *(which is equivalent to the Channel Number on other consoles)*, shown in the top left corner of the fixture button.
-This is the number **"n"** shown in the keypad commands below.
+This is the number <strong>"n"</strong> shown in the keypad commands below.
 You can change this number using the <Keys.SoftKey>Set Legend</Keys.SoftKey> softkey, see section [Changing the Patch](../patching/changing-the-patch.md#setting-legends).
 Groups also have a User Number.